ms/buildtogether.tech/src/research.md

 personality</span> also comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality with your peer important, and so on.
 Several studies have addressed these questions;
-<cite>Hannay2010</cite> is a good place to start reading about them.
-As they
-say, "We found no strong indications that personality affects pair programming performance or pair gain in a consistent manner."
+[% b Hannay2010 %] is a good place to start reading about them.
+As they say, "We found no strong indications that personality affects pair programming performance or pair gain in a consistent manner."
 They go on to suggest that industry and research should "focus on other predictors of performance,